rhythmictech/streamalert-manager/README.md

 Takes in the slack secret webhook, ansible is set to the default environments to be in the StreamAlert local repository.
 Will run ```./manage.py build``` and ```./manage.py deploy --function all```

+## Where to go from here
+- Rules and rule templates are in a rudimentary state.
+- The only templated fact is the slack output which will be configured as streamalert-testing1 to be a proof-of-concept.
+For that reason, the playbook will setup the slack topic to as streamalert-testing1.